 When you first get into it, recruiting can seem intimidating.
 Many people struggle with describing the good aspects of RPF to others in a way that would make them want to join our community.
 As such, RPF HCOM has compiled a list of tips and tricks that might help you be a more effective recruiter.
+We also have a Discord recruiting guide, which you can read here.
 No one way works for everyone, so feel free to experiment until you find the way that works best for you!

 Tools You’ll Need

-Recruiting on CPR is viewed as a form of advertisement, which breaks Club Penguin Rewritten rules.
-This is due to the fact that CPR cannot control what may be on the outside site.
+Recruiting on CP is viewed as a form of advertisement, which breaks Club Penguin rules.
+This is due to the fact that CP cannot control what may be on the outside site.
 As such, it is very important that you use:

 - An alternate account (or a few!)

-Alternate accounts are easy enough to make on Club Penguin Rewritten’s Create a Penguin page.
-If you use one while recruiting, on the off chance you are caught by a CPR moderator and banned, your main account will remain unbanned.
+Alternate accounts are easy enough to make on Club Penguin Private Server’s Create a Penguin page.
+If you use one while recruiting, on the off chance you are caught by a CP moderator and banned, your main account will remain unbanned.

 - A Virtual Private Network (VPN)

-Recently, Club Penguin Rewritten moderators have begun banning player IPs once they are found recruiting.
+In extreme cases, CP moderators ban the IPs of players who recruit.
 An IP address is your unique identifier used for accessing the internet from your computer’s connection.
-If you are IP banned, you will no longer be able to play CPR with that IP address on any account.
-As such, connecting a free VPN (such as hide.me or ProtonVPN) hides that identifier from the site, and prevents them from banning your true IP.
+If you are IP banned, you will no longer be able to play CP with that IP address on any account.
+Connecting to a VPN (free ones include hide.me or ProtonVPN) hides that identifier from the site, and prevents them from banning your true IP.

-If you are in the Club Penguin Rewritten official Discord server, you may be able to find out ahead of time when “snitches” who report people for recruiting have found you.
-If this happens, either switch rooms or servers immediately.
-You can also see when CPR moderators may be online.
+If you are in the Club Penguin Private Server’s official Discord, you may be able to find out when “snitches” who report people for recruiting have found you.
+If this happens, switch rooms or servers immediately.
+You can also see when CP moderators may be online.

 Choosing a Location

-A very important part of a good recruiting session is finding a good spot.
-One of these things is finding a spot with enough people to attract attention, but not enough people for a CPR moderator to be on patrol.
-This holds for both servers and rooms, meaning servers where a mascot is online, the Town, and the Coin Mine tend to be scary locations.
-A list of recommended rooms is below that fit this criteria.
+A crucial part of a good recruiting session is finding a good spot.
+You’ll need somewhere with enough people to attract attention, but not enough for a moderator’s attention.
+This holds for both servers and rooms: servers where a mascot is online, the Town, and the Coin Mine tend to be scary locations.
+Recommended rooms:

 - Outside Mine